ElodynPixel/Projects-overview/README.md

 Python is used to transcribe a DNA sequence into RNA in a way similar to the natural occuring physiological transcription of DNA into RNA.
 All of this is done in less than five lines of code.

 ## [Nucleotides in DNA sequence](https://github.com/ElodynPixel/Nucleotides-in-DNA-sequences)
+Using python the number of nucleotides can be counted and the base pair ratio can be calculated.
+This script can give information which can potentially be used to detect and diagnose mutations in a given DNA sequence.

 ## [Smart Health CHatbot Chronic Kidney Disease ](https://github.com/ElodynPixel/SmartHealthChatBot-Chronic_Kidney_Disease)